 Published: 2021 Genre: Historical fiction 1.
-First lines: The air was on fire.
-2. Cover Penguin Random House 3.
+First lines 2.
+Cover Penguin Random House 3.
 Wintry trees [Public Domain] via Pixabay 4.
 Scenes and Incidents from the Recent Terrible Blizzard in Dakota, By Frank Leslie’s Weekly, January 28, 1888 [Public Domain] via Wikimedia

 Based on real events, this book is about a severe blizzard that caused many deaths, including children, in Dakota County in 1888.
 This story focuses on two sisters – teachers in different schools – and their experiences when the blizzard hit, and its aftermath.